mautic/user-documentation/docs/configuration/settings.rst

 * **Use date range for all views** - When viewing a Campaign, the date range of actions, conditions, decisions, and Contacts displayed in the tabs is based on this setting.

 * **Use summary statistics** - Improves performance when viewing a Campaign with thousands of events per day by using summarized data.
-When you first turn on this setting you will need to run a cron job to summarize existing data.
+When you first turn on this setting you will need to run a :ref:`cron job<campaign cron jobs>` to summarize existing data.

 Email settings
 **************